I am on my period.

 You don’t have to ask kama “nanyesha!” and believe me, I am not ovary-acting.

 Right now, my uterine wall is breaking up into smaller parts and dripping as blood through my vagina.
+And I am feeling more powerful than ever.

 In 2019, a young girl, Kenya, 14 years, took her own life after a teacher shamed her for staining her dress while on her period.
 The asshole actually ordered her to get out of class because she was dirty, after ‘soiling’ her clothes.